Cave Lighting Project

 7) What should we do if we have only short time (about an hour) to spend in the park?
 Enter and exit the cave by elevator and walk the Big Room self-guided tour.
 To learn more as you walk, rent the audio guide.

 8) Is the cave wheelchair accessible?
 Yes, part of the Big Room tour is wheelchair accessible with assistance.
 An accessibility guide pamphlet contains a map and can be picked up at the visitor center information desk.
 Turn-around points ensure you avoid steep areas.
 The park does not provide wheelchairs.

 9) Can we take pictures in the cave?
 Yes, but camera stands are not allowed on guided tours.
 Cameras and other electronic equipment are not permitted during the bat exit flight.

 10) Can we take food and drinks with us into the cave?
 Only plain water, please.
 Eating and drinking anything but water is not allowed on cave trails because food litter and smells could make a mess of trails and attract animals, like raccoons and skunk into the cave.
 You may eat and drink in the underground lunchroom where you will find a snack bar, restrooms, and drinking fountains.
 The restaurant on the surface in the visitor center has a large menu.
 Picnic tables are available outdoors at the edges of the parking lots.

 11) What other items are not permitted in the cave?
-Walking sticks, baby strollers and pets (except for service dogs) are not permitted in the cave.
+Recreational walking sticks (canes and walking sticks for medical purposes are permitted), baby strollers and pets (identified service dogs are permitted) are not permitted in the cave.
 Backpacks for carrying babies are available for purchase in the visitor center gift shop.
 Also, for a small fee, pets are sheltered in a kennel in the visitor center while you visit the cave.
 Pets must not be left in your car if the outside temperature is projected to reach more than 70°F (21°C), as heat may cause serious injury or death.